adamsanta/TeslaMS1_BMS_SerialTool/README.md

 # TODO

+- Add a full update button
 - Add reading and displaying of DEVICE_STATUS register
 - Add setting of voltage and temperature threshold comparison timings.
+- Display the information when security thresholds are disabled